 Sisters' history closely follows that of the Pacific Northwest.
-Three miles northeast of Sisters' current location, Camp Polk was established in 1865 as a military post to respond to the potential threat of Paiute Indians in the area.
+Three miles northeast of Sisters' current location, Camp Polk was established in 1865 as a military post located in traditional Paiute Indian territory.
 Homesteaders quickly replaced the military after discovering there was no conflict and soon established ranches, a store, and a post office.
 In 1888 the post office and about twenty families relocated southwest to what is now the City of Sisters.